AS400JPLPC/webview/README.md

 ## Pre-requisite
 If you're planning on targeting Linux you must ensure that Webkit2gtk is already installed and available for discovery via the pkg-config command.

+## CHANGE COMPILE FOR lINUX
+Makfile and src/lib.cr
+I requested modifications to the original for me it's OK

 ## Installation

 1. Add the dependency to your `shard.yml`: